Why Am I Like This And Feeling Different

 Takeaway

 Next time you show up to a party and begin experiencing that "Why am I like this?" thought train, remember that you are not alone and that others often feel the same way.
-Using some of these techniques, you can begin to fall back “in sync” with the world and accept your differences for what they are, and with online therapy, you can get help from a professional therapist who is experienced at helping people who feel they are different.
+Using some of these techniques, you can begin to accept your differences for what they are, and with online therapy, you can receive help from a professional therapist who is experienced with helping people who feel they are different.

 Seeking to improve your mental health?